 - A. A brief history of what Cambridge Analytica did, focusing on CRM-related marketing aspects that enabled differentiation by individual (voter) and individual-specific communications - B. A brief discussion of the ethics aspects of the preceding and what a marketer ought not to do to ensure that behavior remains ethical (or even the appearance of unethical behavior is absent). - C. A review of how the same or similar concepts developed or applied by Cambridge Analytica (CA) in the 2016 US Presidential election could be applied ethically today by marketers using Facebook data.
 This will require a review of Facebook's rules and how they have changed since the 2016 election and application of these rules to a hypothetical company.
-A review of the literature will also identify how a number of other companies are applying aspects of the approach used by CA. - D. The discussion of a real example of a company that has actually used Facebook data to engage with individual customers to achieve some of the benefits of CRM by applying the IDIC and get/keep/grow models, including acquiring, retaining and developing customers to create new and mutual value with customers over a lifetime of association. - E. A summary of the key learnings from the preceding that would help the CEO of any consumer products firm (whether services or goods: durables, semi-durables, or non-durables) to use Facebook to create customer and enterprise/shareholder value by applying aspects (obviously only ethical aspects) of what has been discussed in this presentation / report.
+A review of the literature will also identify how a number of other companies are applying aspects of the approach used by CA. - D. A brief review and consideration of individual rights in The General Data Protection Regulation (EU) 2016/679 (GDPR) and its implications both for Facebook and marketers more generally in the EU.
+Consideration of PIPEDA in context - E. A discussion of a real example of a company that has actually used Facebook data to engage with individual customers to achieve some of the benefits of CRM by applying the IDIC and get/keep/grow models, including acquiring, retaining and developing customers to create new and mutual value with customers over a lifetime of association. - F. A summary of the key learnings from the preceding that would help the CEO of any consumer products firm (whether services or goods: durables, semi-durables, or non-durables) to use Facebook to create customer and enterprise/shareholder value by applying aspects (obviously only ethical aspects) of what has been discussed in this presentation / report.